Dave Catching: Career

 Catching has been associated with the desert country rock band, Smith & Pyle.
-He contributed to the debut album of country rock duo Smith & Pyle, It's OK to be Happy, which was recorded at Rancho de la Luna and released in 2008.
+He contributed to the debut album of country rock duo Smith & Pyle, It's OK to be Happy, which was recorded at his recording studio Rancho de la Luna and released in 2008.
 He currently resides in Joshua Tree, California.

 Catching was on stage with Eagles of Death Metal during the November 2015 Paris attacks, and escaped the Bataclan with the rest of the band.
 Catching talked about this at length on the show Conan Neutron's Protonic Reversal, Rolling Stone and other media.

 Musical equipment

-With the Eagles of Death Metal, Catching plays his 1967 Gibson Flying V through a tuner and distortion pedal and Supro amplifier with a 2x12 cabinet.
-In recent shows with EODM, Catching is seen using Orange amplifiers.
-He also uses an Ampeg Dan Armstrong guitar when playing with Eagles of Death Metal.
-Catching also uses HipStrap vintage styled guitar straps.
-He is endorsed by and uses coiled red Bullet Cable.
-During recordings he also uses some of Jesse Hughes's Matons.